Qqwy/elixir-revisionair/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `revisionair` to your list of dependencies in `mix.exs`:
+Revisionair is [available in Hex](https://hex.pm/docs/publish).
+The package can be installed by adding `revisionair` to your list of dependencies in `mix.exs`:

 ```elixir